 b) Actual findings, preferably summarised in sub-themes or topics rather than describing every publication (the latter should be done in one or several tables where the reader can look up details).
 If your review focus on an intervention this would be the place to state the level of evidence for each finding.

-- Write the article following guidelines from PRISMA.
+- Write the article following guidelines from PRISMA, CAMARADES or other relevant guidelines.
 You will find good advice on how to write a systematic review in Systematic Reviews: CRD’s guidance for undertaking systematic reviews in health care.
 (Start by looking at Box 1.11 on page 78).
 You may also find the explanation of the PRISMA checklist useful .
 Also see advice below about how to write this up.